Understanding 0.24 as a Fraction: A complete walkthrough

 Common Misconceptions and Pitfalls

 A common mistake is forgetting to simplify the fraction.
-Always check if the numerator and denominator share any common factors and reduce the fraction to its simplest form.
+Which means always check if the numerator and denominator share any common factors and reduce the fraction to its simplest form.
 Another error is incorrectly identifying the denominator based on the number of decimal places.
 Remember, each decimal place represents a power of 10.

 Frequently Asked Questions (FAQ)